Can Graph Neural Networks Count Substructures?: Acknowledgements

-\paragraph{Acknowledgements} We would like to thank Haggai Maron and Jiaxuan You for nice conversations.
+We are grateful to Haggai Maron, Jiaxuan You, Ryoma Sato and Christopher Morris for helpful conversations.
 This work is partially supported by the Alfred P. Sloan Foundation, NSF RI-1816753, NSF CAREER CIF 1845360, NSF CHS-1901091, Samsung Electronics, and the Institute for Advanced Study.
-SV is partly supported by NSF DMS 1913134, EOARD FA9550-18-1-7007 and the Simons Algorithms and Geometry (A\&G) Think Tank.
+SV is supported by NSF DMS 2044349, EOARD FA9550-18-1-7007, and the NSF-Simons Research Collaboration on the Mathematical and Scientific Foundations of Deep Learning (MoDL) (NSF DMS 2031985).